 Finally, the cashier opened the drive-thru window to hand me my coffee—at the same time the man walked back outside with his.
 It was too late.
 I had missed my opportunity.

 I drove off, mentally kicking myself for not knocking on the window to get the cashier’s attention.
 As I did, a commercial came on the radio talking about something called Over the Edge that was coming to Knoxville to benefit The Restoration House.
 All I needed to do was sign up to rappel down the side of the 12-story Langley Building in downtown Knoxville and get sponsors to donate at least $1,000.
 This was it!
 My chance to make up for not trying harder to help the couple.
 The fact that it was for a non-profit that I had already wanted to get involved with made it even better.
 Mind you, I was absolutely terrified to have to ask people to donate, but it was the perfect way for me to do something good.

-I’ve written a little bit about why I did it, but I didn’t really go into depth about what The Restoration House is or who they help.
 The Restoration House is a non-profit organization that “helps restore single mothers and their children back to God’s good intent for their lives.
 Through supportive transitional housing, ally teams, and family advocacy, TRH walks alongside low-income single-mother families, helping them break harmful cycles and regain hope and a future.”